-Transformational Governance for a Sustainable Future1 Not ESG, But G(EES)
+The Future of Governance is Transformational1 Not ESG, But G(EES)

-Dr. Yılmaz Argüden & Dr. Erkin Erimez
+Dr. Yılmaz Argüden, Gizem Argüden Oskay, Dr. Erkin Erimez

 The United Nations Global Compact is a voluntary initiative based on highest level management commitments to implement universal sustainability principles and to undertake and to support UN goals, including the Sustainable Development Goals that were adopted by the world leaders at the UN Sustainable Development Summit in 2015.

-Research indicates that SDG #16 gets the least focus from corporate leaders.2 The UN Global Compact launched the SDG 16 Business Framework in June 2021 that introduced Transformational Governance to drive responsible business conduct, improve sustainability performance, and strengthen public institutions, laws, and systems.
+Research indicates that SDG #16 gets the least focus from corporate leaders.2 The UN Global Compact launched the SDG 16 Business

+Framework in June 2021 that introduced Transformational Governance to drive responsible business conduct, improve sustainability performance, and strengthen public institutions, laws, and systems.

-We believe that Transformational Governance (TG) is a call to broaden our perspectives on several areas: (1) Mindset on sustainability, (2) Dimensions of impact areas, (3) Time frame and materiality to evaluate the impacts of our decisions, and (4) Scope of our responsibilities.
+The authors interpret Transformational Governance as a call to broaden our perspectives on several areas: (1) Mindset on sustainability, (2) Dimensions of impact areas, (3) Time frame and materiality to evaluate the impacts of our decisions, and (4) Scope of our responsibilities.